 Do you only work with nonprofits?

 No. The principles of organizational development and effective management are common to many types of organizations and different industries.
-We primarily support 501(c)3 nonprofits, although we partner with the public sector, associations, foundations, and private businesses when they build stronger communities.
+We primarily support 501(c)3 nonprofits, although we partner with the public sector (school districts primarily), associations, foundations, and private businesses when they build stronger communities.